-What Jack Welsh Knew About His Corporate University
+What Jack Welch Knew About His Corporate University

 David Kaplan reveals in Verne Harnish’s first book The Greatest Business Decisions of All Time that perhaps Jack Welsh’s most enduring decision was to create a world-class internal business school for GE managers, known as Crotonville.

 When Jim Baughman, a former Harvard Business School professor who was running Crotonville gave Welsh a chart-filled preview of his presentation to the GE board of directors, Welsh replaced the specific “payback analysis” figure on the last chart with the word “Infinite,” to underscore Welsh’s belief in the limitless ROI for Crotonville.

 Now, most of us aren’t Jack Welsh.
 And we certainly can’t afford our own in-company university, but that’s no reason to not embrace what Jack Welsh knew...that when it comes to investing in your people, the return is infinite.

 The Long-Term Potential of Employee Learning and Development

 Many CEO’s inherently understand the obvious benefits of employee training; to ensure employees are competent, knowledgeable and safe in their jobs, plus the additional benefits of employee attraction and retention.

 But they might not know that such an investment can actually produce quantifiable value that contributes to the bottom line.¹

 Data from many recent studies provide evidence to suggest that organizations that invest in more training days and dollars per employee produce greater revenue per employee than those that invest less in this important human capital process.